 Posts about Trauma, Consent, Sexuality & BDSM

-- A post describing how safewords are one of many ways (and not The One True Way) to get consent in BDSM.
+- Safewords in Kink Life and in Kink Fiction: A post describing how safewords are one of many ways (and not The One True Way) to get consent in BDSM.

 - A guest post on F. Leonora Solomon’s blog where I tell a story about my experience bottoming in a cathartic scene soon after leaving an abusive relationship.

 - One Sadists Consent: A post describing my experiences with consent and my approach to consent as a top, particularly around sadism

 - Being a Disabled Top in Kink Community: A post where I talk about my experiences being a disabled top, that includes discussion of PTSD.